Posts

 Future essays

 I have written what I wanted to write about my retirement here in Hawaii, about Hawaii, and about seniors.
 I will write additional essays in the future on retired life in Hawaii if: I feel a strong desire to do it The local people I talk to really want it.
 Discussion with my wife to put aside the time to write it.
-It is very unlikely any new essays will be written though, but will complete the section on healthcare for government retirees eventually.
+It is very unlikely any new essays will be written though unless it is a vacation/travel essay.
+For now this blogsite is dormant.
 Total number of essays = 18.
+A frozen separate blogsite jaykasi.blogspot.com with 200 essays covers a wide variety of topics that include politics, economics, government, finance, international, India, Hawaii, history, travel, spirituality, ethics, science, technology, career and personal experiences.

-Key income sources for Hawaii (and other) state governments from individuals
+Key income sources for Hawaii and other state governments and the cost of living

 Duplicated from jaykasi.blogspot.com.
 In this essay, I briefly describe the key income sources for state governments for 2023 or 2024 from individuals which is part of the cost of living for individuals in that state.
 My focus is more on what a senior citizen has to pay out, rather than what the state actually uses that revenue for.
 I live in Hawaii.
 I had collected this information for my own reasons and decided to share.
 Property taxes are often levied by a county, and significantly influence the operational capacity of local services and infrastructure.
 Property tax is on the assessed value (less deductions like seniors or homeowners) which may be lower than the market value.
 Hawaii has the second lowest property tax rate in the US, but property prices are high, so the government gets quite a bit of money from this.
 Louisiana has the lowest rate.
 New jersey has the highest and New Hampshire and Texas are in the top three.
 Florida and California are in the middle.
 Cali...